This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A condition such as dehydration, a heart problem, infection, or pregnancy

 - Steroid or heart medicine, or muscle relaxers

 - Alcohol or illegal drugs

-How may the cause of my weakness be diagnosed?
+How is the cause of weakness diagnosed?

 - A muscle biopsy is a procedure used to take a muscle sample.
 This may happen if your blood tests do not show the cause of your weakness.